 Everyone has probably heard the old joke about Canada having just two seasons: winter and construction.
-On the individual level, substitute the term “home improvement” and you probably have an accurate idea of how many homeowners feel.
+Substitute “home improvement” for “construction” and you probably have an accurate idea of how many homeowners feel.

 If your home already has a deck, summer is an ideal time to seal it and repaint or stain it.
 Sealing the deck helps to preserve the wood and protect it from weather damage, while painting or staining it give it a sharp, fresh look.
-If money is a concern, contact your local household hazardous waste program — there is often unopened paint available.
+If money is a concern, contact your local household hazardous waste program, as they often have unopened paint available.
+There are even certain colours of doors for your home that can increase values.

-- Paint, wherever you obtain it, is also handy for painting the exterior of your home.
-Paint spruces up your home, giving it a fresh, new look; but it also serves a practical function, protecting against moisture and ultraviolet rays.
+Paint, wherever you obtain it, is also handy for boosting the look of your home’s exterior.
+Paint spruces up your home, giving it a fresh, new look.
+It also serves a practical function, protecting against moisture and ultraviolet rays.

 While you’re eyeing the exterior of your home, consider a couple of other tasks that are much more practical in summer than winter:

-- Cleaning your eavestroughs and washing/and or replacing your windows.
+Cleaning your eavestroughs and washing or replacing your windows.

 Looking out the windows at the flowers and greenery makes summer more of a pleasure, so make sure you can enjoy the view by cleaning your windows inside and out.
 If you choose to do it yourself, there are inexpensive cleaning solutions that give the glass a real sparkle:

-- While you’re washing your outdoor windows, consider applying caulk around the frames.
+While you’re washing your outdoor windows, consider applying caulk around the frames.
 Caulk keeps outdoor air from seeping in through potential cracks, lowering heating and cooling bills.
-It also prevents water from seeping into your walls to cause mildew and rot.
+It also prevents water from seeping into your walls and causing mildew and rot.

 When it comes to landscaping, one easy way to give your grounds a fresh look is to add mulch.
 Apply three to eight centimetres of mulch to your flower beds to give them a fresh, new look.
 At the same time, you’ll be helping to smother weeds and to hold moisture in, reducing the need for watering.